Naples’ beloved pizza is back after virus shutdown eases

 Whereas pizzerias in Rome and elsewhere were allowed to operate for take-out and delivery service, they were banned in Naples out of fears that such a congested, high-density city could fast become a new hot spot for COVID-19 infections.

-Campania’s governor, Vincenzo De Luca, enforced strict lockdown measures, knowing that the region’s hospitals couldn’t handle a major influx of sick.
+The governor of the surrounding Campania region, Vincenzo De Luca, enforced strict lockdown measures, knowing that Campania’s hospitals couldn’t handle a major influx of sick.
 In the end, Campania had a relatively manageable outbreak of about 4,300 people infected, half of whom didn’t need to be hospitalized.

-With Italy as whole gradually reopening, De Luca lifted bans on pizza deliveries as well as home deliveries from bars, pastry shops and ice-cream parlors and restaurants.
+With Italy as whole gradually reopening, De Luca lifted bans on pizza deliveries as well as home deliveries from bars, pastry shops, ice-cream parlors and restaurants.

 “Surely this is a little restart for the entrepreneurs, important for us and for our region, our city and our nation,” said Giovanni Pezzuto, owner of a Neapolitan pizzeria.
 “This is a symbol of hope for the little firm that slowly can restart.”

 It’s not a total reopening, however.
-Clients can only place orders by phone — not in person — and all business must close at 10 p.m.
+Customers can only place orders by phone — not in person — and all business must close at 10 p.m.
 The pizzerias have to be cleaned regularly and workers must wear gloves and masks.

 Vincenzo Capuano, owner of pizzeria Capuano, said even the partial reopening will help Campania’s economy because all his ingredients are sourced locally.